shambik/NeweggScraper/README.md

 - In here you can use the filters u want, apply the filters and then Copy the link from your browser and paste it in the Software text box, hit run This will return your search results.

-- In order to use the notification features click on the Software Menu button and chhose Notify Me
+- In order to use the notification features click on the Software Menu button and choose Notify Me

 - In here we have 3 options email notification, sound notification and telegram notification